kotarou3/COMP2121-Labs/project/design-manual.md

  9. Load `buffer->next` into `buffer`
  10. Repeat from (2)

-Callback buffers are checked and cleared if neccessary before the callback is called is the result of legacy code, where the callback buffer allocator would fail if more timer callbacks were added in the callback if this was not done.<br />
+Callback buffers are checked and cleared if necessary before the callback is called is the result of legacy code, where the callback buffer allocator would fail if more timer callbacks were added in the callback if this was not done.<br />
 The bad callback buffer allocated has now been replaced with a better one, but this code has not been updated.

 ### Debouncing Hardware Interrupts